Document Type : Scientific-research

 Authors

-2 Associate Professor, Department of Philosophy of Education, Faculty of Psychology and Educational Sciences, University of Shiraz, Iran.
+2 Assistant Professor, Department of Philosophy of Education, Faculty of Psychology and Educational Sciences, Shiraz University, Shiraz, Iran

-3 Professor, Department of Philosophy of Education, Faculty of Psychology and Educational Sciences, University of Shiraz
+3 Professor, Department of Philosophy of Education and Training, Faculty of Psychology and Educational Sciences, Shiraz University, Shiraz, Iran.

-4 Assistant Professor, Department of Philosophy of Education, Faculty of Psychology and Educational Sciences, University of Shiraz
+4 Associate Professor, Department of Philosophy of Education and Training, Faculty of Psychology and Educational Sciences, Shiraz University, Shiraz, Iran.

 Abstract